mohammadtakneshan/Sentiment-Analysis-on-a-Custom-Dataset/README.md

   - Contains the structure for language selection, text input, and sentiment analysis display.
   - Uses JavaScript for dynamic tab switching and event handling.

-Here’s the updated README with the **Installing Anaconda Navigator** section mentioning the latest version and the Python version recommendation in the **How to Run** section:

----

 ## How to Run

 ### Prerequisites